 Conclusion:

 Anxiety triggered by an unanswered text is quite common in the digital age.
-One can cope with this anxiety by seeking clarification and having honest conversations with others around them It is also important to remember that some anxiety and nervousness are normal, but long periods of distress or anxiety about unanswered texts can be a sign of underlying issues that need to be addressed with the help of a professional.
-References
+You can start overcoming this anxiety by having honest conversations with your loved ones about your feelings, seeking clarification and limiting your time on social media.
+If anxiety about unanswered texts causes significant, long periods of distress, it can be a sign of underlying issues that need to be addressed with the help of a professional.
+Click here to book a session with our expert psychologists right away.